Adobe-Marketing-Cloud-Apps/aem-apps-lab-developer/README.md

 ... to build the content package and install to a AEM instance.
 The CRX host and port can be specified on the command line with `mvn -Dcrx.host=otherhost -Dcrx.port=5502 <goals>`

 ### Edit in AEM

 Once built and installed via maven, your new app should be editable in AEM.
 Take a look at the new [Apps admin console](http://localhost:4502/aem/apps.html/content/phonegap) to view the available apps on your instance.

-A new app folder with the brand name you specified above ('Geometrixx' in my case) should be listed.
-Tap it to view the app you created, which will be listed with the Cordova logo as it's thumbnail.
-If you followed the instructions exactly and have your author instance running locally on :4502, you should be able to author your new app via the following link:
+A new app folder with the name 'Summit Lab' should be listed.
+Tap it to view the app you installed.
+If you followed the instructions exactly and have your author instance running locally on `:4502`, you should be able to author your new app via the following link:

 [http://localhost:4502/editor.html/content/phonegap/Geometrixx/ShapesCon/en/home.html](http://localhost:4502/editor.html/content/phonegap/Geometrixx/ShapesCon/en/home.html)

-### Exercises
+### Lessons

-Exercises associated with this lab can be found in the [exercises directory](exercises) of this repository.
+Lessons associated with this lab can be found in the [lessons directory](lessons) of this repository.

 ### Run on the iOS Simulator